Best Affordable States To Raise a Family in the U.S.

 Top 3 Family-Friendly Cities in Georgia

-- Cost of living: Ranked 23rd out of the 50 states
+- Cost of living: 11.6% below the national average

-- Great for: Strong economy, education, infrastructure, outdoor recreation
+- Great for: Diversity, rich history, arts, outdoor recreation

 8. North Carolina

-- Cost of living: Ranked 25th out of the 50 states
+- Cost of living: 91% below the national average

 - Great for: Strong economy, education, fiscal stability, outdoor recreation, unique food